lucaspal/flask-api-seed/README.md

     pip install -r requirements.txt
     ```

-## setting up the database
+## Setting up the database

+No setup is required for the database since, to keep things simple, a SQLITE database is used,
+stored as part of repository.

-- create a Postgres database with login user
+~~- create a Postgres database with login user~~

-- the connection string of the database should like below
+~~- the connection string of the database should like below~~

     ```
     postgresql://<user>:<password>@<db-host>:<port>/<database>
     ```

-## setting up environment variables
+## Setting up environment variables

 - create in the root directory **.env** file
 - open **.env.example** file, copy all variables names and paste them in the **.env** file
-- fill the variables names with their values to match your development environment, like the database uri, paste in it the connection string
+- fill the variables names with their values to match your development environment, like the database uri, paste in it
+  the connection string

-## database migrations
+## Database migrations

 - make sure you are in the project directory
 - make sure you have the **DATABASE_URI** in **.env** has value
 - make sure the virtual environment activated